 The orchestra librarian will assign music folders for each concert.
 Players are responsible for returning music at the end of each concert.
 If the music is not returned, the member may be asked to reimburse SITV for the music and any additional fees that may occur.

-Women: Ankle length black dress, or black blouse with black skirt or pants, black hosiery and shoes.
+Women: Knee length or longer black dress, or black blouse with black skirt or pants, black hosiery and shoes.
 Subtle jewelry is fine.

 Men: Black tuxedo or suit, white shirt, black bow tie and optional cummerbund, black socks and black shoes.